Possible breakup of the polar vortex

 Should this predominant current maintain its robust and constant flow, it will effectively block any movement towards areas such as Spain.
 However, if the vortex destabilizes and its winds weaken (caused by phenomena such as sudden warming), it is not uncommon for masses of frozen air to break free and head south.
 As a result, the southern regions are briefly invaded by the chilling presence of the "General Winter", which brings with it cold temperatures, rain and abundant frost.

 Breaking up the polar vortex is not a requirement.
 A simple relocation from the Arctic to lower latitudes is sufficient.
-This movement brings with it a substantial amount of frigid air, producing an ever-familiar result: bone-chilling cold capable of upsetting any nation, regardless of its level of preparedness.
+This movement brings with it a substantial amount of frigid air, producing the ever-familiar result: a bone-chilling cold capable of disrupting any nation, regardless of its level of preparedness.
+For more information on how this relates to climate, you can visit the article on the polar vortex.

-The reason for discussing this currently is due to increasingly evident forecasts indicating the imminent onset of stratospheric warming.
-This development can potentially lead to alterations in the vortex, as we mentioned above.
+The reason for discussing this at this time is due to the increasingly evident forecasts indicating the imminent onset of stratospheric warming.
+This development could potentially lead to disturbances in the vortex, as we mentioned earlier, and significant consequences for the climate in Spain and elsewhere.
+To better understand the context of these phenomena, it is useful to consult information on changes in the Arctic.

 Other disturbances and disruptions of the polar vortex